fullstackedorg/workspace/docs/Pre-Post Scripts.md

 }
 ```

-Meaning you can use this with `utils/uploadFileWithProgress` to send extra files.
-The deploy event is usefull to send extra files or shipping that custom docker image to your remote server.
+Meaning you can use this with `utils/uploadFileWithProgress` to send extra files to your remote server.

 #### Filenames